psvet/obey/README.md

 * `type`: The type of value, either native or custom, see [Types](#types)
 * `keys`: Property of `object` type, indicates nested object properties
+* `values`: Defines value specification for arrays or key-independent object tests
 * `modifier`: uses a method and accepts a passed value to modify or transform data, see [Modifiers](#modifiers)
 * `generator`: uses a method to create a default value if no value is supplied, see [Generators](#generators)
 * `default`: The default value if no value specified